 Exercise headaches happen when the vessels of blood found around the brain becomes inflamed and stretches the nerves and result to severe shooting pain to the brain.
 An exercise headache is common among those who engage in weight training.
-Sometimes, an exercise headache can be caused by some underlying condition or sustaining severe trauma due to sports.
+Sometimes, an exercise headache can be due to some underlying condition or sustaining severe trauma due to sports.

 - Severe headache while performing strenuous activities or after the activity